Applications - Current Volunteer Opportunities

 Benefits of the role:

-Volunteers will have the opportunity to learn and develop their customer service and communication skills.
-We will provide training and support for the role via the Council’s learning portal that include:
+Volunteers will have the opportunity to learn and develop various skills.
+We will provide training on Restorative Panel Matters and additional mandatory training via council’s i-learning portal.

 Travel expenses:

-We are happy to provide a certificate of recognition after you have volunteered with us for 3 months.
+We are happy to provide a volunteering certificate of recognition after you have volunteered with us for 6 months, if within this time you have been an active panel member.

 Please click here to apply.